quantum-mob/Q3/INSTALL.md

 ## Automatic Installation from Remote Server (recommended)

-Q3S supports the paclet mechanism of Mathematica packages.
+Q3S supports the Wolfram Languate Paclet mechanism of Mathematica packages.
 It allows remote installation and update.

-To install remotely, please follow these steps:
+To install Q3S remotely, please follow these steps:
 Copy the following code, and run it on your Mathematica front end (Notebook interface).
    ```Mathematica
    Module[